Smiltent/global-counting-discord-bot/README.md

-# global-counting-discord-bot
+# Global Counting
-A Discord Bot that lets you count globally
+A Discord Bot that lets you count across any server!
+> [!NOTE]
+> This project isn't my finest engineering.

+# Features
+it's... just counting...
+WHY DOES IT KEEP GOING UP!?!?!